top of page

 GATEWAY TO THE ROMAN EMPIRE

 From Neapolis, the road led inland to Philippi, where Paul's European ministry would begin in earnest.
-The journey that started at this port would reshape the religious landscape of the Western world.
+It only makes senses why Paul would choose this direction - Philippi being the leading city of Macedonia.
 In each city that followed – Philippi, Thessalonica, Berea, and beyond – Paul would challenge the very nature of community.
 Where Rome built empire through power and Greek culture through philosophy, Paul spoke of a different kind of unity: a divine family that transcended the barriers of ethnicity, social status, and gender.
 This radical vision of community would find fertile ground in Macedonia, where the first European churches would take root.
 The message that began at Neapolis's harbor was both simple and revolutionary: the God of the universe was creating a family, not an empire.
 This family would be bound not by Roman law or Greek wisdom, but by adoption through faith.
 As Paul took his first steps on European soil, he carried an invitation that would echo through centuries – an invitation to join a household where slave and free, Greek and barbarian, male and female could all find belonging.

 IMG_0972.JPG